sbekrin/styled-email-components/readme.md

-This module sets list of XHTML 1.0 Transitional [element aliases](./src/utils/xhtml-elements.js) instead of original HTML5 set, which is widely used doctype in mails.
+This module sets list of XHTML 1.0 Transitional [element aliases](./src/utils/xhtml-elements.js) instead of original HTML5 set, which is a widely used doctype in mails.

 ### `styled.vml.*`

 In addition to XHTML elements, `styled.vml.*`, `styled.wml.*` and `styled.office.*` aliases are available.
-These are simple proxies and passes tag names as-is with `v:`, `w:` and `o:` prefixes respectevly.
+These are simple proxies and pass tag names as-is with `v:`, `w:` and `o:` prefixes respectevly.

 ### Other APIs